goschtl/zope/grokapps/PlainLoginDemo/README.txt

 - member listing page is protected by permission, requiring user log in

-- member e-mail is stored as an annotation

 - good functional test coverage (see text files in src/logindemo/ftests)

 Todo
 ----

+- allow user to choose a password manager when joining

-- allow user to edit his data (password, real name, e-mail)
+- allow user to edit his data

 - add a password confirmation field (and validation) to join form

-- password reset for users with a valid e-mail

 - allow manager to delete user accounts through the member listing

-- find out if there is a better way to embed auto-generated forms in our master template